 Verify that procedures and responsibilities have been established for auditing, documenting, and reviewing audit results.

 Verify that audit/surveillance results are reported to and reviewed by responsible management.
-Verify if action of deficient areas is initiated when necessary.
+Verify if follow-up action of deficient areas is initiated when necessary.

-Control.
+03.03 Record Control.

 Select a sample of QA records generated during the conduct of site characterization activities for review and assess QA records controls by performing the following: